sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_azure_private_link/administration_azure_private_link.md

 <strong>IMPORTANT:</strong><br> The notification email from Sigma may include a few extra steps depending on cloud region.
 Follow the instructions in the email accordingly.
 If you have any questions about the contents of the email, contact Sigma support.
 </aside>

-### Verify the Private Link in Azure

-asdasdasdasdasads

 ### Configure Snowflake Connection

 In Sigma go to `Admin` > `Connections` > `Snowflake`.